acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 ### Renderers
 </div>
-The display of Timeline can be customized with different render functions.
+The display of the Timeline can be customized with different render functions.

 <Slots />